jackburridge/jwb/blog/2025/magic_of_the_callable_abstraction.rst

 Abstractions in programming are great!

-If I want something to brew coffee, I can write a class ``CoffeeMachine`` with a method ``brew_coffee()``.
+If I want something to brew coffee, I can write a class :py:class:`CoffeeMachine` with a method :py:meth:`brew_coffee`.
 Can then put my coffee machine in a cafe, brew a coffee.
 If I want to swap out my coffee machine because the old one leaves weird residue, I can do this.
 This is basically dependency injection.

 This method though is very OOP.